xprov/NeuralNetwork/README.md

 ## Precompiled binaries

-Precompiled executable files for Linux and Windows (both for x64 architecture) are found in the `precompiled` folder (old versions, not maintained).
+Precompiled executable files for Linux and Windows (both for x64 architecture) are found in the `precompiled` folder (older versions, not maintained).

 ## Compilation